Gone Baby Gone: Plot

 Patrick later visits Helene as she is preparing for a date.
-He learns that she has not made appropriate plans for a babysitter, so he volunteers to watch Amanda.
-After Helene leaves, Patrick sits down and asks Amanda about her doll Mirabelle, but Amanda says the doll's name is Anabelle.
-Patrick sits in silence, realizing Helene did not even know the name of her daughter's favorite doll, and that he might have made a mistake by bringing her back in that toxic household.
+On discovering she has not arranged for a babysitter, he volunteers.
+After she leaves, Patrick sits down with Amanda and asks about Mirabelle, but is told her name is Anabelle.
+Realizing Helene does not even know the name of her daughter's favorite doll, Patrick is left to wonder whether returning Amanda to her mother was a mistake.